We answer your commonly asked questions about saving with Charity Bank.

 Q. How will I know what interest rate my account is earning?

-A. We will write to you before you open your account advising of the interest rate.
-Any planned changes to the interest rates are notified, in writing, to our clients 60 days ahead of any changes coming into effect.
+A. You will be provided with details of the relevant interest rate when you open your account.
+We will notify you in writing of any planned changes to the interest rate at least 30 days beforehand.
 The current interest rates for all our accounts can be found on our website.

 Q. How can I make a withdrawal from my account?

-A. We require you to provide us with written instructions, in the form of a letter, and within the terms of the account.
-Charity Bank will repay your requested funds by electronic payment to your nominated account.
+A. You should notify us in writing in accordance with the terms of the account.
+Charity Bank will repay your funds by electronic payment to your nominated account.
+It is your responsibility to inform us if you change your nominated account details.

 Q. How do I add funds to my account?

 A. Please refer to the Key Benefits for each specific account type.
-For more information or contact our Savings Team on 01732 441944 or via email@example.com.
-Please note maximum balance levels apply.
+For more information contact our Savings Team on 01732 441944 or via firstname.lastname@example.org.
+Please note maximum balance levels may apply.

-Q. How do I notify you if I move residence or my personal details change?
+Q. How do I notify you of changes to my personal details?

-A. We require you to notify us of any changes by written instruction, in the form of a letter.
+A. You should write to us to tell us about changes to your name, address, or other relevant personal data.
 If you change your name we will require a certified copy of the Marriage Certificate or Deed Poll.

 Q. What happens to the funds held in my account when I die?

-A. In the event of your death we will release funds once the certificate of probate is received, and then as instructed by your executors/solicitors.
+A. In the event of your death we will release funds once the certificate of probate is received, as instructed by your executors/solicitors.

 Q. Are my savings protected by the Financial Services Compensation Scheme?